HassanMrf/scan/README.md

-# ipcs
+# scan
-IPCam-Scanner Versi 2 BY HASSAN
+CAN Scanner Versi 2 BY HASSAN